Brian and Debbie Kemp might have the most beautiful home in Howard County, and they are living with their two toddlers in their barn.

 "I try to make the house speak about what's important to the people that live there," Kittrell said.

 Enalee Bounds started the show house tradition with a few antiques and lots of help from friends when she was president of Historic Ellicott City in 1984.

 "Everyone loved it because we made it look like a family lived there," said Bounds, owner of Ellicott's Country Store.

 This year, Bounds' contribution is an attic suite set up for a fictional Navy officer who has moved away but still comes home to visit.
 A bedroom and sitting room have nautical details, model ships and Naval Academy memorabilia, and a study is furnished with hunting and fishing items.

 Bounds designed it in honor of 14 Navy men -- friends of her nephew -- who were killed at the Pentagon in the Sept.
 11 attacks.

 She said a healthy demand exists for home decor.
 After Sept.
 11 and the recession, people are seeking a place to feel relaxed and safe, and they are not taking as many vacations, she said, so "they are spending the money redoing their homes."

-Over the past several years, the show house has drawn an average 6,000 people each year, Kusterer said.
-Last year, the event earned nearly $60,000 dollars for the organization's programs, including the B&O; Railroad Station Museum, the Thomas Isaac Log Cabin and the Heritage Orientation Center.
+Over the past several years, the show houses have drawn an average 6,000 people a year, Kusterer said.
+Last year, the event earned nearly $60,000 for the organization's programs, including the B&O; Railroad Station Museum, the Thomas Isaac Log Cabin and the Heritage Orientation Center.